dliebster/monero-ansible/README.md

 ## Reverse proxy

-conf/nginx_tcp_proxy.conf contains a tcp_stream proxy snippet, pls make sure the nginx tcp-streams module is installed (e.g. apt install -y nginx-extras )
+Conf/nginx_tcp_proxy.conf contains a tcp_stream proxy snippet, pls make sure the nginx tcp-streams module is installed (e.g. apt install -y nginx-extras).
+Once nginx is running, remeber to configure your NAT / forwarding gateway to forward all its inbound port 18080 connections to the nginx host, port 19080.